Equivalence of measures and asymptotically optimal linear prediction for Gaussian random fields with fractional-order covariance operators: Introduction and preliminaries

-The outline is as follows: In the next subsection we introduce the mathematical setting and our notation.
+The outline is as follows: In the next subsection we introduce preliminaries and our notation.
 Section~\ref{section:gm-on-hs} is concerned with the general case of Gaussian measures on Hilbert spaces with fractional-order covariance operators.
-In Section~\ref{section:wm-D} these outcomes are used to derive the results \ref{enum:result1}$, $\ref{enum:result2} for generalized Whittle--Mat\'ern fields indexed by a bounded Euclidean domain $\cD\subset\bbR^d$, which subsequently in Section~\ref{section:numexp} are verified in two simulation studies for non-stationary random fields on the unit interval $\cD = (0,1)$.
-The manuscript concludes with a discussion in Section~\ref{section:discussion} and contains three appendices \ref{appendix:feldman-hajek}, \ref{appendix:A-alpha}, \ref{appendix:interpol} with auxiliary results.
+These outcomes are applied, in Section~\ref{section:examples}, to some first examples including the classical Whittle--Mat\'ern model on a bounded domain $\cD\subset\bbR^d$ and, in Section~\ref{section:wm-D}, to derive the results~\ref{enum:result1}$, $\ref{enum:result2} for generalized Whittle--Mat\'ern fields.
+In Section~\ref{section:numexp} the result~\ref{enum:result2} is verified in two simulation studies for non-stationary random fields on the unit interval $\cD = (0,1)$.
+The manuscript concludes with a discussion in Section~\ref{section:discussion} and contains five Appendices \ref{appendix:function-spaces}, \ref{appendix:feldman-hajek}, \ref{appendix:A-alpha}, \ref{appendix:proofs-lemmas}, \ref{appendix:interpol} with auxiliary results and proofs.